Torta della Nonna

 3/4 Cup Pine Nuts (1/4 Cup Removed)

-For the pastry, place all of the ingredients in a food processor, using only half the flour and process 10 seconds.
+For the pastry, place all of the ingredients in a food processor, process 10 seconds.

 Add a little more ice water and pulse briefly after each addition just until the dough comes together.